juninhograo/JG.WinServiceCleanRecycleBin/README.md

-# JG.WinServiceCleanRecycleBin
+# Windows Service for Recycle Bin
-Creating a robot to recycle my bin once a day or for a customized time
+Creating a robot to recycle the Windows bin once a day or for a customized time